outscale/terraform-provider-outscale/website/docs/r/nic_private_ip.html.markdown

 The following arguments are supported:

-* `allow_relink` - (Optional) If `true`, allows an IP address that is already assigned to another NIC in the same Subnet to be assigned to the NIC you specified.
+* `allow_relink` - (Optional) If true, allows an IP address that is already assigned to another NIC in the same Subnet to be assigned to the NIC you specified.
 * `nic_id` - (Required) The ID of the NIC.
 * `private_ips` - (Optional) The secondary private IP address or addresses you want to assign to the NIC within the IP address range of the Subnet.
 * `secondary_private_ip_count` - (Optional) The number of secondary private IP addresses to assign to the NIC.